Longfellow Creek Floodplain Project

 Community input will play an important role in this project’s planning and design.
 As SPU develops concepts for the project, we will engage with the community to gather feedback and evaluate which options can best address community interests and needs.
 We recognize that there are already a number of City-led projects taking place in the Delridge Corridor, and we aim to incorporate themes we have heard during community engagement for these other projects into our project concepts.
 Sign up to receive email updates when public input opportunities become available.

-• 2023: Assessed five potential sites and developed high-level concepts for two sites.
+- 2023: Assess five potential sites and develop high-level concept for two sites

 The Longfellow Creek watershed has experienced extensive industrial, commercial, and residential development.
 This development has fundamentally changed the watershed as wetlands and floodplains have been filled in, buildings have been constructed in the floodplain, and large sections of the creek have been piped and moved underground.

-As creek floodplains have been eliminated and disconnected, peak flows in the creek have increased and erosion has narrowed and deepened the creek channel.
+As creek floodplains have been eliminated and disconnected, peak flows in the creek have increased and channelization (straightening and confining the creek) and erosion have narrowed and deepened the creek channel.
 These changes have caused flooding and property damage, fish habitat loss, and barriers to fish passage.
-The negative impacts of development and urbanization have degraded habitat and human connectivity to the watershed and eliminated many of the drainage benefits that a well-functioning creek can provide.
+The negative impacts of land use development and urbanization have degraded habitat and human connectivity to the watershed and eliminated many of the drainage benefits that a well-functioning creek can provide.